 Rethinking mental health services

 The World Health Organization (WHO) acknowledges mental health as an important component of total health.
 Yet, currently there is a major treatment gap for people with mental, neurological and substance-use disorders (MNS), especially in low- and middle-income countries (LMICs), due to lack of mental health professionals and widespread stigma surrounding these issues.
-As the populations of
+As the populations ofestimated that the burden of MNS accounts for 14% of global DALYs, and is likely to further increase due to predicted conflict and violence, the reduced burden of communicable diseases, and the aging of the global population.

 Evidence supports the potential to use non-specialist health workers (NSHWs) and other professionals with health roles (OPHRs), such as doctors, nurses, social workers, and teachers without specialized training in MNS disorders, to close the mental health gap through integrated primary and community health care interventions.
 In order to harness the potential capacity of NSHWs and OPHRs, significant research is needed to understand which aspects of treatment interventions these cadres can effectively handle while ensuring proper case management, and to understand how they can best work hand in hand with initiatives aimed at strengthening primary health care overall without siloing MNS.